 \begin{prop} Under Assumptions \ref{asm:1} and \ref{asm:2}, it holds \begin{description} \item [{(i)}] $N_{1}\geq\lfloor N^{2/3}\rfloor$ and $N_{K}\geq\lfloor N^{2/3}\rfloor$. \item [{(ii)}] $\tilde{p}(x)=\frac{N_{k,1}}{N_{k}}$ for each $k=1,\dots,K$ and $x\in\{X_{i}\}_{i=n_{k}}^{n_{k}+N_{k}-1}.$ \item [{(iii)}] $N_{1}=O_{p}(N^{2/3})$ and $N_{K}=O_{p}(N^{2/3}).$ \end{description} \end{prop}

-Part (i) of this proposition says that all the averaged $W_{i}$'s at the beginning and end of the data are absorbed in the first and last groups.
+Part (i) of this proposition says that all the averaged $W_{i}$'s at the beginning and end of the data are absorbed in the first and the last group.
 Part (ii) provides an analogous representation of the UC-isotonic estimator $\tilde{p}(\cdot)$ as $\hat{p}(\cdot)$.
-While Part (i) gives a lower bound of the lengths of the first and last partitions, Part (iii) gives (stochastic) upper bounds of them.
+While Part (i) gives a lower bound of the sizes of the first and the last group, Part (iii) gives (stochastic) upper bounds of them.
 Based on this proposition, the uniform convergence rate of the UC-isotonic estimator is obtained as follows.

 \begin{thm} Under Assumptions \ref{asm:1} and \ref{asm:2}, it holds

 \end{thm}